cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 2. The event handler: `async fetch(request)`

 This event handler will be called when your Worker receives a [`fetch` event](/workers/runtime-apis/fetch-event/).
-You can define additional event handlers in the exported object to respond to different types of event.
-For instance, add an `async scheduled(event) {}` function definition to respond to [`scheduled` events](/workers/runtime-apis/scheduled-event/).
+You can define additional event handlers in the exported object to respond to different types of events.
+For example, add an `async scheduled(event) {}` function definition to respond to [`scheduled` events](/workers/runtime-apis/scheduled-event/).

 3. Parameters: `request`, `env`, `context`